-- 12. The overall average training hours is calculated by dividing the total number of training hours during the reporting period by the number of employees at the end of the reporting period. - 13.
-The average training hours by specific category is calculated by dividing the number of training hours for employees in the specified category during the reporting period by the number of employees in the specified category at the end of the reporting period.
+- 11. The percentage of employees trained is calculated by dividing the total number of employees trained during the reporting period by the total number of employees at the end of the reporting period. - 12.
+The average training hours is calculated by dividing the total number of training hours during the reporting period by the total number of employees at the end of the reporting period. - 13.
+The percentage of employees trained by category is calculated by dividing the number of employees trained in the specified category during the reporting period by the number of employees in the specified category at the end of the reporting period. - 14.
+The breakdown of employees trained by category is calculated by dividing the number of employees trained in the specified category during the reporting period by the total number of employees trained at the end of the reporting period. - 15.
+The average training hours by category is calculated by dividing the number of training hours for employees in the specified category during the reporting period by the number of employees in the specified category at the end of the reporting period.